analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 ## Command-Line Development

-Every MaximSDK example project contains a core "Makefile" that manages the build system.
-This section demonstrate how to build these examples on the command line.
-It also demonstrates how to flash and debug over the command line.
+This section demonstrate how to build the MaximSDK's example projects for the MAX78002EVKIT on the command line.
+It also demonstrates how to flash and debug over the command-line.

 This section is presented first because all of the IDEs supported by the MaximSDK rely on a functional command-line toolchain.
 Familiarity with the inner workings of the command-line can facilitate better experiences with the IDEs.
 However, this is by no means required reading to use those IDEs.